JackChanKK/xss-pdf/README.md

 # xss-pdf

 Here is the test for xss pdf-injection.
-The file is created by myself, which is safe for me.
+The file is created using the script, which is not harmful.